Ferrisama/Ferrisama/README.md

 <h2 align="center"> Quis sum? </h2>

 <p align="center">
-  <samp>GitHub aficionado skilled in Python and TypeScript, delving into full stack and data analytics with a love for blockchain.
+  <samp>Novice working out Python and TypeScript, delving into full stack and data analytics with a love for blockchain.
 Committed to crafting code that merges innovation and reliability.
 Equipped with a stack of solutions from Stack Overflow.
 Beyond the screen, I explore the realms of humor, literature, cinema, and the mysteries of the past.
 Let's connect and code our way through exciting possibilities!
   </samp>
   <p align="center"><b> (Open for Hiring)</b></p>
   <br> <br>